Reasons for deferral

 If the time absent from the area is

-- >3 yrs (no visits back to the area) the donor is permitted to donate if they fit all the criteria.
+- More than 3 years (no visits back to the area) the donor is permitted to donate if they fit all the criteria.

-- <3 years (the donor has revisited the malaria area within the 3 years even after having donated); they must wait for another 3 years.
+- Less than 3 years (the donor has revisited the malaria area within the 3 years even after having donated); they must wait for another 3 years.

 Low iron level